duinomaker/HexoBlog/source/SF-LF/notes/2/index.md

 ## Proof by Induction

-The `destruct` tactic could push the proof one step further, but this won’t work for arbitrary large datatypes like natural numbers; instead, we could use _induction_.
+The `destruct` tactic could push the proof one step further, but this won’t work for arbitrary large data-types like natural numbers; instead, we could use _induction_.

 In Coq, we use induction beginning with a goal of proving the proposition $P(n)$ for all $n$ and break it down into separate subgoals, each having its own inductive hypothesis.